 You need a medical certificate which states that you do not “suffer any of the illnesses which may cause grave public health risks in accordance with the International Sanitary Regulations 2005”.
 The certificate should be issued no later than 3 months prior to the date of the application, along with your other documents.
 If issued by a doctor from your country, the certificate must be translated into Spanish by a sworn translator.

 To save time and money, you can also use Age in Spain’s direct link to an English-speaking doctor in Spain, who can give you the required official Spanish medical certificate which meets the Spanish Government’s Health Regulations.
 This certificate is a Spanish document and so does not require legalisation or translation.
 For more information and to request an appointment, contact email@example.com.

 Sorting out your health insurance

 It is vital that you take out the correct type of private health insurance when applying for a golden visa.
-The Spanish authorities will check that your private health insurance offers at least equal cover to the Spanish Healthcare System, without any copayments, excess or exclusions.
+The Spanish authorities will check that your private health insurance offers at least equal cover to that of the Spanish Healthcare System, without any copayments, excesses or exclusions.